karimova/UCI_HW_Karimova/06-Python-API-Challenge/Readme.md

 ### Conclutions.

-* Highest temperature is found for cities with latitudes between 20 and -20.
+* Highest temperature is found for cities with latitudes between 20 and -20 degrees.
 Temperature significantly drops with increasing the latitude.

 * The strong correclation was found bewteen (Max Temperature and Latitude).
 However, there are no obvious correlation between (humidity and Latitude) and (cloudiness and Latitude).